MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 If you cannot use [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection], don't use a hardcoded list of known Chromium-based browsers for verification.
 Examples of hardcoded browser names include `Microsoft Edge` and `Google Chrome`.
 [Feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection] may not be available because a fix for a Chromium bug in later versions must be avoided and the affected browsers are difficult to detect.

-## User Agent string
+## User-Agent strings

 User-Agent strings are outdated and have a long history of causing website compatibility issues.

-Wherever possible, Microsoft recommends minimizing use of Microsoft Edge browser detection logic based on the user agent string.
+Wherever possible, Microsoft recommends minimizing use of Microsoft Edge browser detection logic based on the user-agent string.
 If you have a good reason to detect the user agent, the Microsoft Edge team recommends using [User-Agent Client Hints](#user-agent-client-hints) as the primary detection logic.
 [User-Agent Client Hints](#user-agent-client-hints) also reduces the required number of parsed strings.

 For legacy reference, the following format was used for User-Agent string.